marcos69/esp32bleSpheroMini/README.md

 IT IS A WORK IN PROGRESS, IT DOES NOT WORK NOW.

-- fakeSpheroBLE_server is the recipient for the commands from the Sphero Apps.
+- fakeSpheroBLE_server is the recipient for the commands from the Sphero Apps, so we can read what kind of commands are sent.

-- esp32spheroBLE_client should become the controler app.
+- esp32spheroBLE_client should become the controler app, so we can feed the commands to the real Sphero.

 For the moment I get the passphrase and something, I can stay connected to the real Sphero Mini, but fail to stay connected to the apps.